enricodeleo/wpacked/README.md

 ## Usage

-Now the reason of the all thing: instant development.
-Just two commands.
+The goal of this project is instant development.
+It requires just two commands.

-Clone this repo and type
+Clone this repo and run

 ```bash
 composer install